 Classic Cranberry Apple Sauce: Vegan Thanksgiving and Christmas dinners call out for an easy classic cranberry apple sauce made from scratch with two fresh fruits.

 Vegan Green Bean Casserole: Green bean casserole is a fall and winter favorite, especially for Thanksgiving.
 Here’s a recipe that easily updates the comfort food classic, making it one of your go-to vegan Thanksgiving sides.

 Kale & Brussels Sprouts with Toasted Almonds: Kale and Brussels sprouts are a compatible pair in this very green side dish.
 A flexible recipe, you can use other greens instead of kale.

 Brussels Sprouts with Chard or Other Leafy Greens: Brussels sprouts with chard (or other leafy greens) synergize nicely in a simple side dish.
 They taste and look fantastic together.

-Roasted Collard Greens with Brussels Sprouts & Potatoes: Roasted collard greens and Brussels sprouts are embellished with polenta in a simple and hearty side dish.
+Roasted Collard Greens with Brussels Sprouts & Polenta: Roasted collard greens and Brussels sprouts are embellished with polenta in a simple and hearty side dish.
 This could be used as a gluten-free alternative to bread-based stuffing.

 Maple-Glazed Baked Onions & Brussels Sprouts: Slow-baked maple-glazed onions and Brussels sprouts is a fantastic cool-weather side dish.
 Perfect for holidays or as a delicious, everyday way to use up surplus onions.